IPSAS - First-Time Adoption, Transition and Implementation (2 days)

 - What are the most common pitfalls that occur during transition to accrual based IPSAS and how can they be avoided?

-- Brief overview the principles behind accruals basis IPSAS and its key Standards
+- Overview of the principles behind accrual basis IPSAS and its key Standards

 - Presentation of Financial Statements – IPSAS 1

 - Property, Plant and Equipment – IPSAS 17

 - Inventories - IPSAS 12

 - Financial Instruments – IPSAS 28, 29 and 30